HL7/FHIRPath/spec/fluentpath.md

 * Each item must be equivalent
 * Comparison is not order dependent

-Note that this implies that if both collections have a different number of items to compare, the result will be `false`.
+Note that this implies that if the collections have a different number of items to compare, the result will be `false`.

-If one or both of the operands is the empty collection, this operation returns an empty collection.

 ####  != (Not Equals)
 The inverse of the equals operator.